HIPAA Compliance Checklist: Everything You Need to Know In 2023!

 To prevent a breach, it is first crucial to understand that there is a difference between a breach and a violation.
 A HIPAA violation, such as a lack of safety measures, can potentially lead to a breach, but the breach itself refers to unlawful access to PHI.
 Specifically, HIPAA defines a breach as “the acquisition, access, use, or disclosure of protected health information in a manner not permitted which compromises the security or privacy of the protected health information.”

 Let’s say you leave your laptop open displaying medical records and then leave your desk to go on lunch break.
 This is the violation.
 The breach happens as soon as someone who has no business accessing this information walks up to your laptop, views these records, or maybe even prints and shares them.
 So your violation led to the breach.
-Understanding what exactly qualifies as a violation is essential to the next step, which is figuring out the necessary steps for how to prevent HIPAA violations in your organization.
+Understanding what exactly qualifies as a violation is essential to the next step, which is figuring out the necessary steps to prevent HIPAA violations in your organization.

 What Are Common HIPAA Violations?